Mount Lougheed

-Mount Lougheed is a 3107 m triple-peak mountain located between Spray Lakes Reservoir and the Wind Valley of Kananaskis Country in the Canadian Rockies of Alberta, Canada.
+Mount Lougheed (/ˈlɔːhiːd/ LAW-heed) is a 3107 m triple-peak mountain located between Spray Lakes Reservoir and the Wind Valley of Kananaskis Country in the Canadian Rockies of Alberta, Canada.
 The highest summit is known as Peak 2 (3,107 metres).
 Peak 1 to the northwest is 3,080 metres.
 Peak 3 to the southeast is 3,010 metres.
 The nearest higher peak is Wind Mountain, 2.0 km to the southeast.
 Mount Lougheed is a conspicuous landmark that can be seen from Highway 1, the Trans-Canada Highway at Dead Man's Flats which is east of Canmore.

 History

 Mount Lougheed was named after Sir James Lougheed (1854–1925), a prominent lawyer, politician, senator, and cabinet minister.
 The mountain was originally named Wind Mountain by Eugène Bourgeau of the Palliser expedition, but was renamed in 1928 to honor Lougheed after his death.
 The mountain's name was officially adopted in 1928 by the Geographical Names Board of Canada.
 The first ascent was made in 1889 by A. St. Cyr, W.S.
 Drewry, and Tom Wilson.
 Mount Lougheed was the scene of the second of three related airplane crashes known as the Rescue 807 Crashes.